 Let’s discuss the template contents in detail.

-In the Header section, right-hand side consists of Company name and name of Ledger of Accounts Payable.
+In the Header section, the right-hand side consists of the Company name and name of the Ledger of Accounts Payable.

 The data input section consists of the following subheading for data entry of payable invoices:

 Invoice Date: Date of the invoice issued by Creditor

 Supplier Name: Name of Creditor’s company or individual.